robNice/OMV-Service-Dashboard/CONFIG_README.md

 ---
 #### Section card image filenames

-Section card- mage filenames must match the section IDs.
+Section card image filenames must match the section IDs.

 `"id": "admin"`
 => So a 'admin.png', 'admin.gif', 'admin.jpg' or 'admin.webp' image should exist in